prateekSFDCgithub/Custom-Unlimited-Record-Insert-and-display-Component/README.md

 **Configuration:** Configure the component to align with your organization's requirements, specifying record attributes and display preferences as needed.

+# Usage

-**Usage:**Begin creating records instantly by leveraging the component's intuitive interface.
+Begin creating records instantly by leveraging the component's intuitive interface.
 Customize record details and placement on pages according to your workflow.

 **Get Started:**
 Experience the limitless potential of the Salesforce Aura Component for Unlimited Record Creation today.
 Revolutionize your data management processes and enhance productivity across your Salesforce environment.